Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 # TICkle IMGUI

 TICkle is an immediate mode GUI system.
 The goal is to make it small, simple to use, and flexible.
 Given TIC-80's code limits, making it (and keeping it) small is the primary goal.
+It's not meant for overly complex UIs, but I don't quite know how far one can go with it.
+Some things work rather simplistically and will probably stay that way.
+For example, overlapping widgets won't work well, unless one of them is locked.
+If you need a more complex UI I'd probably recommend using TICUare.

-I'm no expert UI crafter, though, so don't expect something expertly done.
+I'm no expert UI crafter, so don't expect something expertly done here.
 This is an experimental learning project I've been working on for some time in LÖVE and ported to TIC-80 out of the need for a small and minimalistic GUI.

 TICkle is a framework, not a ready-made GUI out of the box.
 It doesn't come with any defined widgets, it just gives you building blocks to develop them however you like, and it's extendable.
+This way the UI won't take up any more characters than you really need it to.

 (TODO: some examples.)

 Widgets are called 'items' in the framework (shorter and easier to type).

 This is very WIP, so the code is still a bit messy and full of unnecessary comments that take a toll in the character limits of TIC-80, unless you're using v0.80+.

-It ought to support keyboard/gamepad input, but the code for this is still very rough and untested.
+It ought to support keyboard/gamepad input, but for now the code for that is still very rough and untested.

 ---